domiwk/MaaSim/README.md

 The differents folders contain :

-	Data Generation : - the file "gisviz.py" is the file that computes the indicators (running takes long)
+	Data Generation : - the file "gisviz.py" is the file that computes the indicators (takes long time to run)
-			  - the file "prepareData" computes one time processes that have to be done before computing the indicators(running might takes long)
+			  - the file "prepareData" computes one time processes that have to be done before computing the indicators(might take long time to run)
 			  - shapefiles needed for the computations